huan1441/huan1441.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Civil Engineering at Purdue University, 2023
+* Ph.D. in Civil Engineering at Purdue University, 2023
 * M.S. in Hydraulic Engineering at Tsinghua University, 2014
 * B.S. in Hydraulic and Hydropower Engineering at Tsinghua University, 2012